jasonlienardi/tp/docs/UserGuide.md

 Users are able to track the meals, drinks, and exercises they have in a day and even past records.

+Note: To use the app please download the JAR file and 'db' folder.
+Place them into an empty folder and run the JAR file.

 ## Table of Contents
 <!-- TOC -->
 * [User Guide: FitNUS](#user-guide-fitnus)